Mawazine: 2009

-The 2009 festival, a nine-day event entitled "Rhythms of the World", was the eighth edition and began on 15 May, attracting crowds of one million people from cities such as Casablanca, Marrakech, Fez and Tangiers to Rabat.
+The 2009 festival, a nine-day event entitled "Rhythms of the World", was the eighth edition and began on 15 May, attracting crowds of one million people from cities such as Casablanca, Marrakesh, Fez and Tangiers to Rabat.
 Admission cost between 100 and 500 dirhams (15 to 70 USD).
 1700 performers performed in 2009.

 The opening three days featured acts such as Kylie Minogue, Alicia Keys, Stevie Wonder, K'naan, Hoba Hoba Spirit, Cheb Khaled, Najwa Karam, Warda Al-Jazairia, Ali Campbell (formerly of UB40), and Johnny Clegg of White Zulu.
 Other musical acts to feature include Mali's Amadou & Mariam, Cuban musician Eliades Ochoa, The Joubran Trio, three brothers from Palestine, and Iranian ensemble Eshtiaq.

 The festival opened with a concert by Ennio Morricone, accompanied by a Moroccan choir with ninety members, on the Bouregreg stage.
 This was followed by a Kylie Minogue performance on the OLM Souissi stage.
 Khaled's concert was attended by 50,000 people, whilst 40,000 and 30,000 attendance figures were registered for Kylie Minogue and Warda respectively.
 Stevie Wonder closed the festival on 23 May.

 Najwa Karam's performance was the first in Morocco; it attracted about 60,000 spectators.
 Warda Al-Jazairia was granted the "Wissam Royal".